preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 Create Draft
 **************
 You can create a new Draft from a published document and start working on the new edition when you need it.
-The existing edition is still available for users (if it's not unpublished) until it's replaced, when the new edition is published.
+The existing edition is still available for users until it's replaced, when the new edition is published.

 For more information on how to create a new draft, see the heading "Creating a new draft from a published document" on this page: :doc:`Working with Drafts </working-with-documents/authoring-controlled-documents/working-with-drafts/index>`